KINDERGARTEN

 Close Reads - During Close Reads, students read texts and pictures closely as well as repetitiously like an investigator, finding evidence in the text to support conclusions and to aid with comprehension.
 Students also actively mark the text with symbols to indentify interesting, surprising, new, and funny information.
 Furthermore, students identify new vocabulary words and text connections, such as text to text, text to self, and text to world.

-Interactive Read-Aloud - During Interactive Read-Alouds, teachers/parents/volunteers/students read aloud to the class and ask critical thinking questions.
+Interactive Read-Alouds - During Interactive Read-Alouds, teachers/parents/volunteers/students read aloud to the class and ask critical thinking questions.

 Mystery Reader - A Mystery Reader is a family member, friend or community member who reads to the class.
 Students guess who the mystery reader is behind the classroom door.